eric15342335/comp2113-engg1340-group-project/README.md

 ## [File input/output](./file_io.cpp) (e.g., for loading/saving game status)

-This game had options for players to create a new save, load an old save, and delete a save upon the startup of the game.
+This game provides players with the ability to create a new save file, load an existing save, or delete a save upon starting the game.

-The saves are distinguished by the variable `std::string playerName`.
-In each save, every stock has a separate `.save` file, while other basic information is stored in `playerstatus.save`, and *Happy Stock Index (HSI)* in `hsi.save`.

-The saving process is automatic upon the end of every round to prevent loss of advancements of the game (and also prevent rollback).
+The save files are distinguished by the `std::string playerName` variable.

+### Save File Structure

+- Each stock in the game has a separate `.save` file.
+- Basic player information is stored in the `playerstatus.save `file.
+- The *Happy Stock Index (HSI)* is stored in the `hsi.save` file.

+### Automatic Saving

+To prevent loss of progress and prevent rollbacks, the game automatically saves the current state at the end of every round.

+### File Management
-Moreover, this game relies heavily on the C++17 library `<filesystem>` to maintain the tidiness of files.
-It enables us to obtain the names of available saves, create folders, and delete saves.
+The game heavily relies on the `<filesystem>` library introduced in `C++17` to maintain file organization.
+This library enables the game to:

+- Obtain a list of available save files.
+- Create new folders for save files.
+- Delete existing save files.

+### Note for macOS and Linux Users

+If you are running the game on `macOS` or `Linux` and not from the terminal, the `saves` folder will be located in the root directory.

 ## Program codes in multiple files (recall [separate compilation](./Makefile))